top of page

 Bentonite sulfur fertilizers (elemental sulfur).

 You won’t find a more economical, higher analysis, season-long source of sulfur for agricultural use.
 Its two primary ingredients are organic: elemental sulfur and bentonite clay.
-In most cases, the only additional requirement necessary to achieve OMRI certification is the use of an organic dust-suppressanutrientsnt.
-Bentonite sulfur provides season-long, slow release sulfur nutrient to the crop.
-Generally 30%-40% is converted to sulfate over the growing season.
-Some products are made with a slow-release mechanism which can minimize the risk of leaching.
+In most cases, the only additional requirement necessary to achieve OMRI certification is the use of an organic dust-suppressant.
+Bentonite sulfur provides season-long, slow-release sulfur nutrients to the crop.
+Generally, 30%-40% is converted to sulfate over the growing season.
+Some products are made with a slow-release mechanism, which can minimize the risk of leaching.
 Bentonite sulfur fertilizers can be used for soil amendment programs to lower pH.
 Elemental sulfur, the concentrated form of sulfur, must be oxidized to the sulfate before plants use it.

 Gypsum (Calcium sulfate).

 Gypsum has been used to improve soil quality for a long time.
-It contains approximately 17% sulfur and is a readily-available sulfate.
-Gypsum is commonly used as sulfur sources, only where soils or cropping call for it.
+It contains approximately 17% sulfur and is a readily available sulfate.
+Gypsum is commonly used as a sulfur source, only where soils or cropping call for it.
 Gypsum is immediately plant available, and is an affordable sulfur source and source of calcium.
 It can be used as a soil amendment to increase organic content as well.

 Manure.